saulpierotti/markdown_notebook/LB1_B_EC.md

 * `hmmalign` produces an MSA in STOCKHOLM format
 	*

-# Kunitz domain project
+# Kunitz Domain Project
-* We want to produce an HMM of the Kunitz domain
+* We want to produce a profile HMM of the Kunitz protease inhibitor domain
 * The Kuniz domain is a protease inhibitor
-	* APP (Alzheimer) and TFPI (Tissue factor inhibitor) have this domain
+	* BPTI, APP (Alzheimer) and TFPI (Tissue factor inhibitor) have this domain
+* BPTI is an inhibitor of trypsin that blocks the activation of trypsinogen in the pancreas due to spontaneous clevage
+	* It is also found in the bovine lung
-* Aprotinin is a drug that act as an anti-fibrinolitic
+* Aprotinin (the protein BPTI) is a drug that act as an anti-fibrinolitic, it is used for reducing bleeding during surgery
-	* It is actually the bovin pancreatic protease inhibitor
-	* A good structure is 3TGI, that also shows the mechanism of inhibition
-	* It has 6 cysteines
-	* Uniprot: P00974
+* Apoprotin is a monomeric globular polypeptide obtained from bovine lung tisssue
+	* Its molecular mass is 6512 Da and it is composed of 58 residues
+	* It folds into a compact tertiary structure of the small SS-rich type
+	* It contains 3 disulfide bridges, a twisted $\beta$-hairpin and a C-terminal $\alpha$ helix
+	* It contains 10 positive residues and only 4 negative residues: it is strongly basic
+	* The stability of the protein is due to the 5:55, 14:38, 30:51 disulfide bridges
+	* Lys15 in the exposed loop binds tightly to the specificity pocket of trypsin
+	* BPTI is synthesized as a longer precursor that is then cleaved to the final form
 * The domain is included in single-domain and multiple-domain proteins
-	* I prefer to build my HMM with single-domain proteins if available in enough number
-		* Other domains nearby could influence the structure of my domain
+* It is preferred to build HMMs with single-domain proteins if available in enough number, since other domains nearby could influence the structure of my domain
 * We want to build our HMM of the Kunitz domain starting from structural information and use the model for annotating SwissProt
+* The Kunitz domain is exclusive of metazoa with a single exception: *Amsacta moorei entomopoxvirus*

-# Retriving the structures
+## Retriving the Structures
 * Several options available
 	* We can use PDBfold searching with a prototype structure
 	* We can search on CATH
 * Potential problems
 	* PDBs with multiple chains
 	* Chains with multiple domains
 	* Redundant PDB structures: I can get more copies of the same protein
 	* Mutated proteins for experimental reasons
 	* Variable resolution
 * Possible solutions
 	* Accept only structures with resolution above 2.5-3 $\AA$
-        * Interaction and $C\alpha-C\alpha$ distances are on this range
-            * H bonds are around 3 $\AA$ long
+		* Interaction and $C\alpha-C\alpha$ distances are on this range, while H bonds are around 3 $\AA$ long
 * I select a set of seed proteins and I refine them on the basis of the structural alignment
 * I convert the alignment in Stockholm format with Jalview or with a script

-## Creating and testing the model
+## Creating and Testing the Model
 * I use `hmmbuild` to get the model from the alignment
 * I scan the original seed set wtih my model with `hmmscan` to see If I get a significant E-value
 * I do a real benchmark with non-seed proteins that I know to have the Kunitz domain
 	* Since SwissProt is manually annotated, I can define a subset containing all the Kunitz-containing proteins
 	* I also need a set of negatives to test the specificity of the model
 * I need to define the confusion matrix for my model
 * I can use the Matthews correlation to give a quality score to my model
 * I can plot a ROC curve
 * The Kunitz domain is really well defined and annotated, so I expect few false negatives and positives
 	* I can manually review all of them and understand where the model failed
 * It is important to understand the limitations of my method!

-# Project report
+## Project Report
 * To be done following the structure of the Oxford Bioinformatics journal
 * I should put an abstract with information about the problem and summary of the results
 	* Should be short!
 * Introduction should contain info on the domain, previous work, ecc.
 	* It will contain most of the citation
 	* It should describe the state of the art
 * Materials and methods: in bioinformatics mostly only methods
 	* Defines the reproducibility of the work
 	* I should describe procedures, algorithms, validation
 	* I should describe the dataset
 * Results: what I did with the methods and what I got out of it
 * I should include subsections in all parts
 	* People can be interested only in some aspects!
 * Conclusion/discussion: summarise, discuss the limitations and future directions
 * I should start from materials and methods and results
 * At the end I write conclusion and introduction